cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/08-subqueries/subqueries.rst

 Scalars, rows, and tables
 :::::::::::::::::::::::::

-Before we discuss subqueries, it is useful to talk about some additional types of data that come up in SQL.
+Before we discuss the uses of subqueries, it is useful to talk about some additional types of data that come up in SQL.
 So far we have assumed that all expressions evaluate to a *scalar* value.
 Scalar values are simple values of a single type, such as ``42`` or ``'hello'``.
 We can also work with *row* values in SQL.
 A row is just an ordered list of values.
 We can write down a literal row (SQL calls these "row value constructors") by putting a comma-separated list of expressions between parentheses:

 ::